Kanguros/kanguros.github.io/README.md

 Once installed, you may use the commands below:

 - `invoke build` - Build site, append mode.
-- `invoke rebuild` - Remove existing files then build.
+- `invoke rebuild` - Remove existing site, then build.
 - `invoke serve` - Serve site on localhost.
 - `invoke reserve` - Clean build and then serve (`rebuild` and `serve`).